PAC Learning is just Bipartite Matching (Sort of): A Transductive Model of Learning, and why it's Good Enough

 When there is only a single test point, and learners are allowed to be improper, induction and transduction are essentially equivalent.
 Indeed, the formal distinction between the two becomes simply a matter of \emph{currying}\footnote{Currying is a notion common in functional programming, and amounts to the observation that a function $g: A \times B \to \C$ can equivalently be viewed as a function $g': A \to (B \to C)$, with $g'(a)$ itself a function from $B$ to $C$.} --- see the related discussion in~\cite{montasser_transductive_2022}.
 This equivalence no longer holds in general when multiple test datapoints must be labeled, nor in the proper regime.
 Since we operate in the improper regime with a single test example, the distinction between transduction and induction becomes merely a matter of perspective for our purposes.
 Nonetheless, the transductive model is best thought of as reasoning for a specific test example, hence the name.

 A related perspective on the distinction between transduction and induction is the following.
 By catering the learned predictor to a specific test example, transductive learners are ``improper by default'' when viewed across all possible test points.
 Indeed, by focusing only on prediction and freeing the learner completely from representing any general rule, the transductive perspective unleashes the full power of improper learning.
-Induction, in contrast, is most meaningful when encoding an a-priori bias towards rules of a particular form, as is the case in the proper regime.
+Induction, in contrast, is most meaningful when one favors rules of a particular form, as is the case in the proper regime.